 What is the meaning I draw?

 Good to Know about Reflection as Spiritual Practice:

 Reflection is more like the observations of the fly on the wall, the third-party observer.

-If I take a step back and observe, what do I see, what do I learn?
+If you take a step back and observe, what do you see, what do you learn?

 Reflection as spiritual practice has the effect over time to help you become more open to your knowing, expanding your awareness, allowing you to become more open to all that flows to you, through you, and with you.